thycotic-ps/thycotic.secretserver/docs/collections/_abouttopics/about_tssconfigurationapplicationsettings.md

     new()

 # PROPERTIES
-    AllowSendTelemetry
+    AllowSendTelemetry: boolean
         Send Anonymized System Metrics Information

-    AllowSoftwareUpdateChecks
+    AllowSoftwareUpdateChecks: boolean
-        Allow software update checks
+        Allow software update checks.
+This setting is ignored in cloud environments.

-    ApiRefreshTokensEnabled
+    ApiRefreshTokensEnabled: boolean
         API Refresh Tokens Enabled

-    ApiSessionTimeoutDays
+    ApiSessionTimeoutDays: integer (int32)
         API session timeout days

-    ApiSessionTimeoutHours
+    ApiSessionTimeoutHours: integer (int32)
         API session timeout hours

-    ApiSessionTimeoutMinutes
+    ApiSessionTimeoutMinutes: integer (int32)
         API session timeout minutes

-    ApiSessionTimeoutUnlimited
+    ApiSessionTimeoutUnlimited: boolean
         API session timeout unlimited

-    CustomUrl
+    ConfigurationEarlyAdopterEnabled: boolean
+        Notify when preview releases are available.
+False by default

+    CustomUrl: string
-        Outward accessible url to get to application
+        Outward accessible url to get to application.
+This setting is ignored in cloud environments.

-    EnableCredSsp
+    DisplayDowntimeMessageToAdminsOnly: boolean
+        Display Downtime Message To Admins Only

+    EnableCredSsp: boolean
         Enable Cred SSP for win RM

-    EnableSyslogCefLogging
+    EnableSyslogCefLogging: boolean
         Enable Syslog/CEF Logging

-    EnableWebServices
+    EnableWebServices: boolean
         Enable Web services

-    MaximumTokenRefreshesAllowed
+    MaximumTokenRefreshesAllowed: integer (int32)
         Maximum Token Refreshes Allowed

-    MaxSecretLogLength
+    MaxSecretLogLength: integer (int32)
         Maximum number of entries in secret log

-    MobileMaxOfflineDays
+    MobileMaxOfflineDays: integer (int32)
         The Maximum Time for Offline Access on Mobile Devices setting in Secret Server determines how long to cache secret data on the mobile device

-    MobileMaxOfflineHours
+    MobileMaxOfflineHours: integer (int32)
         The Maximum Time for Offline Access on Mobile Devices setting in Secret Server determines how long to cache secret data on the mobile device

-    PreventApplicationFromSleeping
+    PreventApplicationFromSleeping: boolean
-        A keep alive thread will run in the background pinging the web URL to make sure IIS does not stop running due to inactivity
+        A keep alive thread will run in the background pinging the web URL to make sure IIS does not stop running due to inactivity.
+This setting is ignored in cloud environments.

-    SyslogCefLogSite
+    SyslogCefLogSite: integer (int32)
         This is the site that the CEF/Syslogs will run on

-    SyslogCefPort
+    SyslogCefPort: integer (int32)
         Syslog/CEF Protocol

-    SyslogCefProtocol
+    SyslogCefProtocol: string
-        Syslog/CEF Protocol to use when sending logs (UPD, TCP, SECURE_TCP)
+        Syslog/CEF Protocol to use when sending logs

-    SyslogCefServer
+    SyslogCefServer: string
         Syslog/CEF Server Address

-    SyslogCefTimeZone
+    SyslogCefTimeZone: string
-        Time Zone to use when sending Syslog/CEF Protocol log entries (ServerTime, UtcTime)
+        Time Zone to use when sending Syslog/CEF Protocol log entries

-    TmsInstallationPath
+    TmsInstallationPath: string
-        If TMS is installed, the file location
+        If TMS is installed, the file location.
+This setting is ignored in cloud environments.

-    WinRmEndpointUrl
+    WinRmEndpointUrl: string
         Win RM endpoint url

-    WriteSyslogToEventLog
+    WriteSyslogToEventLog: boolean
-        Enable syslog events to the windows event log
+        Enable syslog events to the windows event log.
+This setting is ignored in cloud environments.

 # METHODS